tracek/audio-explorer/README.md

 4. Compute selected audio features per each audio fragment.
 5. Run embedding algorithm over computed features and plot them.
 Each audio fragment becomes a point on the scatter plot that user can click to inspect spectrogram and play the audio.
 6. The algorithm parameters and user IP is stored in a database.

-##### What to do next?

-* Calculated audio features can be inspected, sorted and filtered through custom-made query language by selecting _Table_ tab.
-* User can now use e.g. _Lasso select_ (top right menu that appears after hovering over the graph) to select interesting cluster.
-The selection will be reflected in _Table_.
-* WIP: Clear noise with spectral subtraction.
-User will select noise and then run algorithm to remove undesired frequencies in a smart way.

 #### Command Line Interface